michaeldyrynda/laravel-make-user/README.md

 I still need a way to get users into those applications, however, and whilst they're in early development this usually involves firing up Laravel Tinker.
 This can be a tedious process, and one that I repeat many times over.

 This package aims to solve the repetition problem by providing a convenient `make:user` Artisan command.

+This package supports Laravel 5.5 as of verion 2.0.0.

 ## Code Samples